 Many of the larger financial firms in Dubai have links with banks, money transfer specialists and providers offering preferential rates for services normally beyond what you would expect from an advice-only firm.

-These are useful and cost-effective because your money management is under one roof and you are benefiting from economies of scale you could not hope to achieve as an individual.
+These are useful and cost-effective because your money management is under one roof and you are receiving help from economies of scale you could not hope to achieve as an individual.

 What New Expats Should Do About Tax

 The first step is confirming your tax residence.

 All your tax issues will flow from determining where you are resident for tax.

 Each country has a checklist for working out if you are tax resident, so it’s not a decision you can make for yourself but dictated by circumstances.

 The two main factors are where you have your main home and how long you spend living there.